Tamu-Skaters-Portal/Skater-Portal/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+Introduction:
+The Tamu Skater Portal web app was developed as a central page for all things TAMU Skaters.
+On the web app you can find information on the org and find links to join it.
+It is also used as a data tracker/organizer for all things the organization needs.

 Things you may want to cover:

 * System versions